tenzir/tenzir/web/docs/faqs.md

 ## What part of Tenzir is open and what part is closed source?

-The diagram below illustrates the high-level components, indicating what parts are open and what are closed source:
+The diagram below illustrates the high-level components, indicating what parts are *open* and what are *closed* source:

 ![Open source vs. closed source](open-vs-closed-source.excalidraw.svg)

-The overwhelming majority of code is open source and available at under a permissive BSD 3-clause licence, available at [GitHub](https://github.com/tenzir/tenzir).
+The majority of code is open source and available at under a permissive BSD 3-clause licence, available at [GitHub](https://github.com/tenzir/tenzir).
 This code implements the `tenzir` and `tenzir-node` [command line tools](command-line.md) that execute pipelines and store data.
 A flexible [plugin infrastructure](architecture/plugins.md) allows for enhancing the open-source core with closed-source plugins.

-We offer the [Community Edition](https://tenzir.com/pricing) as a binary package that consists of all open-source plugins, plus our own additional closed source plugins.

 The Tenzir stack also consists of a cloud platform and web app, accessible via [app.tenzir.com](https://app.tenzir.com).
 Both of these components are not openly available.
-The platform is the *control plane* that manages the nodes and pipelines, whereas the nodes are the *data plane* for compute and storage.
+The platform is the *control plane* that manages the fleet of nodes and their pipelines, whereas the nodes are the *data plane* for compute and storage.

+We offer the [Community Edition](https://tenzir.com/pricing) as a binary package that consists of all open-source plugins, plus our own additional closed source plugins, such as a plugin that connects the nodes to our platform.

 ## Can Tenzir see my data?